Rule 3333-1-65.4 | Delivery methods by the institution of higher education for courses under the college credit plus program.

 (A) Provide instruction in college level courses in the secondary school with a secondary teacher if the following are met:

-(1) The teacher meets the qualification requirements to be the instructor that are set forth in the guidelines established by the chancellor of the Ohio board of regents, which are available at ohiohighered.org;
+(1) The teacher meets the qualification requirements to be the instructor that are set forth in the guidelines established by the chancellor of the Ohio department of higher education, which are available at ohiohighered.org;

 (2) The college credit plus course offered in the secondary school shall follow the same course syllabus and learning outcomes, use the same text book and materials and assessments as the college course delivered on the campus;

 (3) The institution of higher education provides all secondary teachers who are teaching at least one college credit plus course with at least one three-hour professional development session per academic year.